How To Get Into Venture Capital: A Complete Guide

 Your job is to find startup companies with high growth potential, invest in them, and help them succeed.
 In return, you get an equity stake in the company and might get enormously wealthy ?.

 Venture capitalists – or VCs – work as pre-IPO private investors.
-This means that VCs invest before in early stage companies before they go public.
+This means that VCs invest in early stage companies before they go public.

 While venture capital is all about helping others get their start, have you ever wondered how a venture capitalist gets his or her start?